DataDog/integrations-core/avi_vantage/README.md

 2. [Restart the Agent][5].

-Note: This check has a limit of 2000 metrics per instance.
-The number of returned metrics is indicated when running the Datadog Agent [status command][6].
+**Note**: This check has a limit of 2000 metrics per instance.
+To see the number of returned metrics, run the Datadog Agent [status command][6].
 You can specify the metrics you are interested in by editing the configuration.
-If you need to monitor more metrics, contact Datadog support.
+If you need to monitor more metrics, [contact Datadog support][10].

 ### Validation